GabrielMalakias/GabrielMalakias.github.io/_posts/2017-05-26-websockets-connecting-litecable-to-hanami.md

 Vladimir Dementyev([@palkan_tula][palkan]) recently wrote a post about it, From his point of view Ruby and Rails aren't the best option for websockets based his experience and benchmarks, a decision has been made then they (Anycable.io) decided to extract the WebSocket responsability to another language, in this case, the language selected was Go.
 Anycable-Go deals with the websocket management and many other things without know of any business logic.

-To deal with this layer, we must create our classes to manage our rules, however how does AnyCable WebSocket(Go) connect to a Ruby Application?
+To deal with this layer, we need to create our classes to manage our rules, however how does AnyCable WebSocket(Go) connect to a Ruby Application?

 They solved this problem using a gRPC client connected to another ruby process like the following picture.